Chart Color Schemes

 Darlington has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Darlington (Sydney - NSW) had an estimated population of around 2,958 as of Feb 2026.
-This reflected an increase of 361 people (13.9%) since the 2021 Census, which reported a population of 2,597 people.
-The change was inferred from the resident population of 2,938 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional one validated new address since the Census date.
-This level of population equated to a density ratio of 7,784 persons per square kilometer, placing it in the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
-Darlington's growth of 13.9% since the 2021 Census exceeded both the state average (7.8%) and Greater Sydney, positioning it as a growth leader in the region.
-Overseas migration contributed approximately 94.0% of overall population gains during recent periods, driving primary population growth for the area.
+Darlington's population is estimated at around 2,958 as of Feb 2026.
+This reflects an increase of 361 people from the 2021 Census figure of 2,597.
+The growth was inferred from AreaSearch's estimation of a resident population of 2,938 based on the latest ERP data release by the ABS in June 2024 and one additional validated new address since the Census date.
+This results in a population density ratio of 7,784 persons per square kilometer, placing Darlington in the top 10% nationally according to AreaSearch.
+The suburb's growth rate of 13.9% since the 2021 Census exceeded both the state average (7.8%) and Greater Sydney.
+Overseas migration contributed approximately 94.0% of overall population gains during recent periods, driving this growth.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and utilised NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations were applied to all areas for years 2032 to 2041.
-Future population trends forecast a significant increase in the top quartile of Australian statistical areas, with the suburb expected to increase by 1,149 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 42.5% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilized.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends indicate a significant increase in the top quartile of Australian statistical areas, with Darlington expected to grow by 1,128 persons to 2041.
+This reflects an overall increase of 37.5% over the 17-year period.

 Frequently Asked Questions - Population